ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/README.md

 ### Method 1: Batch File

-Here's a video of what this looks like: https://youtu.be/2Wdphu0VGEc

-And here are screenshots of what happens when it works, or when it doesn't: [screenshots](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/Level%20Pack/Resources/Guides/validation.md)

-- View this file on Github: [LEVEL_PACK_SETUP.bat](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/Level%20Pack/LEVEL_PACK_SETUP.bat)
+- View this file on Github: [LEVEL_PACK_SETUP.bat](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/LEVEL_PACK_SETUP.bat)
 - Press the Raw button, it's to the top-right of the top of the file preview
 - Right-click the plain text that's now shown and chose "Save As"
 - Save the file as LEVEL_PACK_SETUP.bat